Ireland has given the world many inventions, but our greatest gift to the world has to be Halloween.

-Baking the Barmbrack Cake
+Baking the barmbrack cake

-The traditional Halloween cake in Ireland is the barnbrack which is a fruit bread.
+The traditional Halloween cake in Ireland is the barmbrack which is a fruit bread.
 Each member of the family would get a slice.
 Great interest was taken in the outcome as there was either a piece of rag, a coin and a ring in each cake.

 If you got the rag, then your financial future was doubtful.
 If you got the coin, then you can look forward to a prosperous year.
 Getting the ring was a sure sign of impending romance or continued happiness.
 Check out a barmbrack recipe here.

-The Colcannon feast
+The colcannon feast

 The traditional Halloween dinner in Ireland was Colcannon.
 If you have never tasted it then it is time you did.
 Creamy mashed potatoes, fresh, crunchy curly kale, a bit of spring onions, and pats of butter.
 To make it more exciting clean coins were wrapped in baking paper and placed in the potato for children to find and keep.
 You can learn how to make colcannon here.